 Recent research shows that advanced glycation end products (AGEs) are a causative factor in many degenerative diseases – including almost all of the diseases associated with aging.
 AGEs have been linked to Alzheimer’s, heart disease, diabetes, chronic kidney disease, wrinkles and loss of skin elasticity, and more.

-The term AGEs (advanced glycation end products) refers to a lipid or protein being glycated, which means that a sugar or aldehyde binds with the protein or lipid.
-It is a general term that is applied to a bunch of different molecules, but the basic premise is that certain byproducts of glycolysis (producing energy from sugar) can bind with a protein or fat in the body and alter it permanently.
+The term AGEs (advanced glycation end products) refers to a lipid or protein being glycated, meaning sugar or aldehyde binds with the protein or lipid.
+It is a general term applied to a bunch of different molecules, but the basic premise is certain byproducts of glycolysis (producing energy from sugar) can bind with a protein or fat in the body and alter it permanently.

 AGEs naturally occur in the body as a result of normal metabolism.
 You can also consume AGEs in foods, and their production can depend on how you cook the food.